samicemalone/tvmv/README.txt

       This flag makes tvmv remove the existing episode file (under the season directory in one the TV source folders) and moves the input episode file to the season directory.

 Episode IO
-   tvmv doesnt perform a direct "move" operation on the input episode files.
+   tvmv tries perform a direct "move" operation on the input episode files.
-	 Instead the input episode files are copied to the season directory as a temporary file and then renamed to the same file name as the input file.
-	 If this copy and rename was successful, only then will the original input episode file be deleted.
+   If the episode file and its destination are not on the same filesystem, a copy and delete will be used instead.

-	 When replacing an episode, the same steps are applied as above except that the existing episode will only be deleted if the input file was successfully copied to the season directory.
-If the copy wasn't successful the temp file will be deleted and the original input file will remain unchanged.
+   When replacing an episode, the input episode file will be moved to the season directory with a temporary file name.
+The existing episode will only be deleted if the input file was successfully moved to the season directory If the move wasn't successful, the temporary file will be moved back to its original location.

 FILES
    The TV folder sources should use the following folder structure: